 The National Guard's dual federal-state mission is unique to the U.S. military and sets the National Guard apart from any other reserve component.

-The Indiana National Guard will be the premier community-based militia, for state and global missions, by placing our core asset first: people.
+The Indiana National Guard will be the premier community-based military force for state and international missions, by putting our people first.